 Frequency cap limits the number of times a person is exposed to an ad per day, which could reduce your impressions.

-Ad scheduling lets you specify certain hours or days of the week when you want your ads to show so that you can reach your customers while they're awake and online to see your ads.
+Ad scheduling lets you specify certain hours or days of the week when you want your ads to show so that you can reach your customers while they're awake and online to view your ads.

 Long-term strategies18.
 Invest your ad dollars on websites that show results

-If you're spending a large percentage of your budget on one or two websites but aren't getting enough conversions to justify the investment, you could decrease your bid for this website or exclude the site from your campaign.
+If you're spending a large percentage of your budget on one or 2 websites but aren't getting enough conversions to justify the investment, you could decrease your bid for this website or exclude the site from your campaign.

 Conversely, if a handful of sites are performing exceptionally well and delivering a low CPA, you may want to increase your bid on these sites.

-Conversion Tracking lets you see how many conversions you're getting from a Google Ads campaign.
+Conversion Tracking lets you view how many conversions you're getting from a Google Ads campaign.
 You can also evaluate your performance on Display Network sites that showed your ads compared with the performance on the Search network and decide how to bid and optimize based on this data.

 Use a complementary online advertising strategy to attract more people to your website so that you can add them to your data segment.
 Display and Search campaigns are effective ways to achieve this.